What is Trauma?

 Prior experiences of helplessness can compound the effects of trauma.
 If someone has previously felt powerless in their early life and then encounters another traumatic experience later on, those past feelings of helplessness can resurface, intensifying the impact.
 In this way, the effects of trauma can be cumulative, making the healing process complex and non-linear.

 In understanding the effects of trauma on our lives, it is evident that nothing is ever simple or straightforward.
 The physical, emotional, and psychological toll of trauma can have far-reaching consequences.
 It is crucial to recognize the depth of these impacts and provide the necessary support and understanding for individuals who have experienced trauma.

 Trauma is an emotional response to a terrible event like an accident, rape, or other violent acts, as well as a natural disaster.
 Initial typical reactions to these events include shock and denial.
 Longer-term reactions include unpredictable emotions, flashbacks, strained relationships, and even physical symptoms.

 Traumatic exposure has been implicated as a risk factor for numerous mental disorders, including depression, substance abuse, and post-traumatic stress disorder (PTSD).

 Trauma is also associated with such physical health problems as heart, chronic lung, and liver diseases.
-Negative health behaviors, such as smoking and overeating; poor social and occupational functioning; and overall decreased quality of life, are also common.
+Negative health behaviors, such as smoking and overeating, poor social and occupational functioning, and overall decreased quality of life, are also common.
 It is the experience of being overwhelmed by the situation.

 The reason is that we carry trauma in heartbreaking sensations that we feel in our bodies.
-When we experienced a traumatic experience, our body feels crushed by the trauma, but the mind tries to be logical and move on.
+When we experience a traumatic experience, our body feels crushed by the trauma, but the mind tries to be logical and move on.
 Thus, it becomes an internal struggle between mind and body.